ianalexis/RealViewOn/README.md

 ## Disclaimer ⚠️

 This software facilitates enabling features in SolidWorks.
 Use it at your own discretion and responsibility.
-**SolidWorks & RealView are registered trademarks of Dassault Systèmes**.
+SolidWorks & RealView are registered trademarks of Dassault Systèmes.

 ___